-The compact size of the country means you can pack in a range of adventures in a two-week trip, from hiking in Atlas mountains one weekend to surfing on the Atlantic the next.
+The compact size of the country means you can pack in a range of adventures in a two-week trip, from hiking in Atlas mountains one weekend to a yoga retreat near the Atlantic the next.

 There’s also all the vibrant cities to explore.
 Think centuries-old mosques, souks crammed full of produce and curios, wandering the insane “blue city” of Chefchaouen as well as cultural institutions like the Jardin Marjorelle in Marrakesh.

 To make it all easier, there are tours that whisk you from place to place, connecting the dots.
 But it doesn’t always come cheap.